 Built in 1910 in the Wilhelminian style, the BEAM (formerly known as Schicklerhaus) is an office complex in the particularly lively location of Berlin Mitte, a district that is undergoing interesting gentrification.
 With its total lettable area of approx. 17,000 m², it is one of the most attractive investment properties in Berlin.

 SIGNA will completely revitalise the office building.
-Extensive refurbishment is planned, involving renovation of the building and construction of additional storeys.
-The historical identity of the building complex will be enhanced through the contemporary additions to its appearance.
-The expansion and extra storeys will also create more usable space.
+An extensive conversion, upgrade and renovation of the building is being planned.
+The historic identity of the building complex is to be enhanced with a contemporary addition to its appearance.
+The expansion and addition of new floors will also create more usable space.

-SIGNA’s plans include deconstruction starting from the ceiling of the 4th floor and partial deconstruction of the façades on the 2nd and 3rd floors as well as the balustrades on the ground floor.
-After all spaces have been gutted completely, three new storeys will be built above the 4th floor, including the attics, in keeping with the existing architecture.
-The natural stone façade on the ground floor, 2nd and 3rd floors will be restored to recreate the original façade, which was destroyed in World War II.
-SIGNA will also redesign and rebuild the access to the complex and replace the entire building technology.
-An inviting roof terrace will be created and roof greening is also being considered.
+SIGNA plans to dismantle the building from the ceiling of the 4th floor, part of the façade on the 2nd and 3rd floor, as well as the parapets on the ground floor.
+After the complete gutting of all floors, three new floors will be added on top of the 4th floor, including the top floors, in a style that fits in with the existing architecture.
+The natural stone façade on the ground, 2nd and 3rd floors will be renewed and reference the original façade, which was destroyed in the Second World War.

 The ground floor will be used for co-working facilities, dining and small-format retail shops in order to create a connection between the interior and the public space.
 The floors above are intended for use as office space, as before.
 After the conversion, expansion and renovation measures, the property will feature some 23,000 m² total rental space, which will be divided into about 21,000 m² of office space and 2,000 m² of ancillary space.